-Learn how to paint a large ocean wave with a sunset background!
+Learn how to create a large ocean wave painting with a sunset background!
 This is a really easy beginner painting!

 The design of this wave can be done on literally any canvas size!
 I did it on two 9″ x 12″ canvases.